Kristian Woolf

-He previously was the head coach of St Helens whom he coached to the 2020, 2021 and the 2022 Super League Grand Final wins, four straight for the club and three straight for Woolf.
-He was also interim head coach of the Newcastle Knights in the National Rugby League.
+While Woolf was the head coach of St Helens in the British Super League, they won the 2020, 2021 and 2022 grand finals.
+Separately, Woolf has also been an interim head coach of the Newcastle Knights in the NRL.

 Playing career

-Hailing from Mount Isa, Queensland, Woolf played for the Souths Magpies in Brisbane between 1996 and 1997.
+Woolf was born and raised in Mount Isa, Queensland.
+He played for the Souths Magpies in Brisbane between 1996 and 1997.